 What is the most critical strategy to bring to turnarounds?

 A mindset of flawless execution combined with meticulous planning and a strong sense of urgency.
 In addition, the resilience and relentlessness that are the hallmark of many fellow entrepreneurs!

-I learned first-hand during this turnaround that culture does indeed eat strategy for breakfast.
+I learned firsthand during this turnaround that culture does indeed eat strategy for breakfast.
 With my investment banking background, I once had the mindset that business is all about the numbers and anything that cannot be quantified on a spreadsheet is a waste of time.
-That could not be further from reality, as numbers are the output of strategy that is well-executed.
+That could not be further from reality, as numbers are the output of a strategy that is well-executed.
 If culture is not defined clearly by core values and cultural norms that are consistently reinforced, then it becomes very challenging to recruit and manage the right team to execute on strategy.

 How did this first big turnaround affect your entrepreneurial journey?

-As the saying goes, in college, you are given lessons and then tested, but in life, you are given tests and then taught lessons from them.
+As the saying goes, in college, you are given lessons and then tested.
+But in life, you are given tests and then taught lessons from them.
 This was certainly the case, as I learned many lessons from the experience.
 While there were many tough times and moments of uncertainty, I look back and am grateful for how it all unfolded.
-If it had been too easy, I wouldn’t have learned as much I did.
+If it had been too easy, I wouldn't have learned as much I did.
 It gave me a very comprehensive, hands-on education in all facets of business―from sales to leadership to culture.
-As a result, I have become a better operator and also a better investor.
+As a result, I have become a better operator and a better investor.

-Since then, our holding group has invested in and operated turnaround and scale-up missions in other businesses, across sectors such as education, asset management, solar energy and power services.
+Since then, our holding group has invested in and operated turnaround and scaleup missions in other businesses, across sectors such as education, asset management, solar energy, and power services.
 I love the entrepreneurial challenge of fixing and then growing small and medium-sized enterprises (SMEs) when the odds are seemingly stacked against you.
-The satisfaction comes from seeing something that was floundering end up flourishing.
+The satisfaction comes from seeing something that was floundering, end up flourishing.